SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBankOO.rst

 Multiple runs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This example demonstrates the power of the object-oriented
-To get a number of independent measurements we must replicate the runs
+approach.
+To get a number of independent measurements we must
-using different random number seeds.
-Each replication must be
+replicate the runs using different random number seeds.
+Each
-independent of previous ones so the Monitor and Resources must be
+replication must be independent of previous ones both in the random
-nely generated for each run.

-``model()`` is run for several different random-number seeds to get a set
-of replications (lines 55-58).
-The seeds are stored in a list ``seedVals``
-(line 50).
-The ``for`` loop walks through this list and runs the model's ``run`` method
-for each entry.
+numbers and in the data collection so capability of creating
+independent simulation models within one program is useful.

+We do a standard ``from SimPy.Simulation import ...`` at #1.
+We define
+``Source`` and  ``Customer`` as subclasses of ```Process``.
+These
+differ in detail from the way they are defined in the classic
+procedure-oriented version of SimPy.
+Each must refer to the simulation
+environment it is running in, here the ``sim`` argument.
+Thus the
+current time is returned by the ``self.sim.now()`` method (at #5

+We define a ``BankModel`` as a sub-class of ``Simulation`` (at #8) and
+create an object, ``mymodel``, of that class (at #14).
+A ``BankModel``
+object has a ``run`` method and this is used for each independent
-Note that the ``bankModel`` is only generated once (line 54).
-This
+replication (at #16).
+Note that the ``BankModel`` is only generated
-is sufficient, as the ``run`` method freshly generates an empty event list,
+once (line 54).
+This is sufficient, as the ``run`` method freshly
-a new counter resource, a new monitor, and a new source.
-This way, all
+generates an empty event list, a new counter resource, a new monitor,
-iterations are independent of each other.
+and a new source.
+This way, all iterations are independent of each

-..
-    To get a number of independent measurements we must replicate the runs
-    using different random number seeds.
-Each replication must be
-    independent of previous ones so the Monitor and Resources must be
-    redefined for each run.
-We can no longer allow them to be global
-    objects as we have before.

-    We will define a function, ``model`` with a parameter ``runSeed`` so
-    that the random number seed can be different for different runs (lines
-    40-50).
-The contents of the function are the same as the
-    ``Model/Experiment`` section in the previous program except for one
-    vital change.

-    This is required since the Monitor, ``wM``, is defined inside the
-    ``model`` function (line 43).
-A customer can no longer refer to
-    it.
-In the spirit of quality computer programming we will pass ``wM``
-    as a function argument.
-Unfortunately we have to do this in two steps,
-    first to the ``Source`` (line 48) and then from the ``Source`` to
-    the ``Customer`` (line 13).
+other.

+The random number seeds are stored in a list, ``seedVals`` and the
+``for`` loop walks through this list and executes ``mymodel``'s
-    ``model()`` is run for four different random-number seeds to get a set
+``run`` method for each entry to get a set of replications.
-    of replications (lines 54-57).

 .. literalinclude:: bankprograms_OO/bank12_OO.py

 The results show some variation.
 Remember, though, that the system is still
 only operating for 50 customers so the system may not be in
 steady-state.